skingan/CDS2SFS/README.md

 last update 26 March 2015

 # Input:
-one or more files containing multiple alignments of CDS in fasta format.
+Onne or more files containing multiple alignments of CDS in fasta format.

 # Formatting requirements for alignment:
 1. sequence must be coding (length is multiple of 3, no premature stop codons)